What is science and technology journalism?

 - Do you like word games such as Scrabble or crossword

-- Did any teachers or fellow students compliment your writing?
+- Have teachers or fellow students complimented you on your

-- Did you write for or consider writing for student
+- Have you written for or considered writing for student

 - Would you consider yourself more of a science generalist?
 Do